RizeCrime/Rize-1/StyleGuide.md

 # Style Guide

+All of the below generally applies to all branches, but frequent exceptions are made for refactor and/or dev branches.

 ## General Principles

 - **Clarity is Key:** Write code that is easy to understand and maintain.
 If it works and is readable, it's generally acceptable.
+- **Follow-ability:** The code itself should also be able to serve as a Learning Resource.
+Code that is easy to follow and understand for a beginner may be preferable to 'Idiomatic' code.
+(Leave a `### Dev Metadata` comment with your reasoning above.)
 - **Use `cargo fmt`:** Ensure all code is formatted using `cargo fmt` before committing.

 ## Me-Specific Guideline Additions